2023 Most Popular Biological & Biomedical Sciences Master's Degree Schools in Virginia

 Of the 42 students majoring in biological and biomedical sciences at Eastern Virginia Medical School, 29% are male and 71% are female.

-Virginia Tech did quite well in this year’s ranking of the most popular places for biological and biomedical sciences students to get a master’s degree.
-It came in at #6 on the list.
+Virginia Tech landed the #6 spot in the 2023 rankings for the most popular master’s degree biological and biomedical sciences programs.
 Located in the small city of Blacksburg, Virginia Tech is a public school with a very large student population.

 Women make up 68% of the biological and biomedical sciences majors at the school.